 Your clients receive more than simple manicures and pedicures from you.
 You provide an experience that they love.
 Your nail salon's reputation is impeccable.
-But the highly personal nature of manicures and pedicures—services centered on a client’s appearance—means that you are at higher risk of a lawsuit.
+But the highly personal nature of nail care—services centered on a client’s appearance—means that you are at higher risk of a lawsuit.

-If a customer is injured in your business or claims that they caught an infection from poor sanitizing processes at your salon, your business is at risk.
+If one of your customers is injured in your business or claims that they caught an infection from poor sanitizing processes at your salon, your business is at risk.
 The right type of insurance could make all the difference to protect your business.

 - Insurance options for nail salons